ScottLogic/blog/_posts/2026-04-29-Building-an-AI-Powered-Exploratory-Tester-Part-2.md

 *The engineering behind an AI exploratory tester: architecture, prompt failures, context window management, rate limiting, and the specific problems that shaped the design.*

-*Part of an ongoing series on AI-augmented testing.
-See also:*
-- *[Building an AI-Powered Exploratory Testing Agent: What I Found](/blog/exploratory-tester-what-i-found) — the concept, what it found, and what it means for testers*
-- *[Where the Explorer Fits](/blog/exploratory-tester-where-it-fits) — pipelines, cloud-native, and the cost of late bugs*

 ---

 ## The Architecture